jeffbass/yin-yang-ranch/README.rst

 The project uses a wide variety of electronics hardware:

 - Raspberry Pi computers with both PiCameras and webcams.
-- Mac and Linux laptops (some with webcams as nodes).
+- Mac and Linux laptops (some with webcams as image nodes).
 - Temperature and humidity sensors.
 - Lighting control electronics (e.g., to light the water meter).
 - Motion detection sensors (both PIR and ultrasonic).